 In this unit, you'll cover:

-- Supervisory System Framework (FINRA Rule 3110): The written supervisory procedures (WSPs), principal designations, Office of Supervisory Jurisdiction (OSJ) requirements, and branch office inspection cycle that define how every firm supervises its registered representatives (reps)
+- Supervisory System Framework: The written supervisory procedures (WSPs), principal designations, Office of Supervisory Jurisdiction (OSJ) requirements, and branch office inspection cycle that define how every firm supervises its registered representatives (reps)

-- Required Reviews, Approvals, and Documentation: The principal signature that opens accounts under Rule 4512, the written approval that changes account names under Rule 4515, discretionary-authority approval under Rule 3260, and the correspondence and transaction reviews required under Rule 3110(b)
+- Required Reviews, Approvals, and Documentation: The principal signature that opens accounts under the customer account information rule, the written approval that changes account names under the customer account records rule, discretionary-authority approval under the discretionary accounts rule, and the correspondence and transaction reviews required under the supervision rule

 - Physical Receipt, Delivery, and Safeguarding of Customer Assets: The "noon next business day" standard for forwarding checks, subscription-way handling for mutual fund and variable contract applications, and the logging and custody controls WSPs must address

-- Refusing, Restricting, and Closing Accounts: When the firm refuses to open, when it restricts existing activity (including FINRA Rule 2165 temporary holds for senior investors), and when it closes the account, all documented and approved by a principal
+- Refusing, Restricting, and Closing Accounts: When the firm refuses to open, when it restricts existing activity (including senior-investor temporary holds under the senior-investor protection rule), and when it closes the account, all documented and approved by a principal

-- Supervisory Control System (FINRA Rule 3120): The system of supervisory control policies and procedures (SCPs) that tests whether Rule 3110 procedures actually work, including the annual report to senior management
+- Supervisory Control System: The system of supervisory control policies and procedures (SCPs) that tests whether the supervisory procedures actually work, including the annual report to senior management

-- Municipal Securities Supervision (MSRB Rule G-27): The parallel supervisory framework for municipal fund securities, requiring a qualified Series 51 or Series 53 principal for 529 plans, Local Government Investment Pools (LGIPs), and Achieving a Better Life Experience (ABLE) accounts
+- Municipal Securities Supervision: The parallel supervisory framework for municipal fund securities, requiring a qualified Series 51 or Series 53 principal for 529 plans, Local Government Investment Pools (LGIPs), and Achieving a Better Life Experience (ABLE) accounts

-- Putting It Together: How Rule 3110, Rule 3120, and MSRB G-27 operate as complementary (not alternative) layers of the supervisory system
+- Putting It Together: How the supervision rule, the supervisory-control rule, and the MSRB municipal supervision rule operate as complementary (not alternative) layers of the supervisory system

 Why This Matters